wallarm/product-documentation/docs/latest/installation/connectors/kong-api-gateway.md

     ```

     `wallarm-node` is the namespace where the Wallarm node service is deployed.
-1. Add the `konghq.com/plugins: kong-lua` annotation to your Service, Ingress, or Gateway API route to enable the plugin for selected services:
+1. Add the following annotations to your Ingress or Gateway API route to enable the plugin for selected services:

     ```
     konghq.com/plugins: kong-lua
+    kubernetes.io/ingress.class: kong
     ```

 ## Testing